Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 It wasn’t a very stupid idea after all.
 As Process Monitor shows, the file is being correctly read from the game directory, and now everything is working as expected.
 Also, the same applies to the setup program, which shares the same code.
 Patching this file is also important.

-This finishes this first part, so now we can move to the second feature to implement, the widescreen patch.
+This finishes this first part, so now we can move to the second feature to implement, the **widescreen patch**.

 <br>

 # Wide that beautiful view
 This feature is rather simple to implement, since it follows a common and well-known practice in video game hacking.
 To put it simple, the game outputs on the screen at a defined resolution, and determines the visual range in the boundaries of that screen resolution with a *field-of-view* (FOV) value.
 There’re a series of common hex values that can be found in the game binary, and by modifying those, we can change the game options.

-In this case, we’re going to modify the resolution option, with the *integer* value of `800x600` (`640x480`, while ideal since is the default resolution of the game, crashes if its value is modified), and the FOV, with the *float* value of `1`.
-Remember that we’re always working on *hexadecimal*, so all those values should be converted respectively.
+In this case, we’re going to modify the resolution option, with the integer value of `800x600` (`640x480`, while ideal since is the default resolution of the game, crashes if its value is modified), and the FOV, with the float value of `1`.
+Remember that we’re always working on hexadecimal, so all those values should be converted respectively.

 Before any modification, let me explain the process.
 First we change the resolution values.
-This is to get a proper *vertical image* (`Ver-`) display, but in turn, the horizontal gets stretched (depending on the game, it will stretch the image or adjust it).
+This is to get a proper **vertical image** (`Ver-`) display, but in turn, the horizontal gets stretched (depending on the game, it will stretch the image or adjust it).
 That’s when the FOV comes in place.
-After treating the resolution with some math, we can get the proper FOV and *horizontal image* value (`Hor+`), for then get a correct aspect ratio and image display.
+After treating the resolution with some math, we can get the proper FOV and **horizontal image** value (`Hor+`), for then get a correct aspect ratio and image display.

 This process is very easy, we just find the offsets for those formatted values and modify them: